-The Washington State Library encourages participation in your local public library summer reading program.
-Research has shown that children who continue to read over the summer maintain their reading skills and that summer involvement with reading leads to better academic skills when children return to school in the fall.
+The Washington State Library encourages participation in your local public library summer program.
+Research has shown that children who continue to read and learn over the summer maintain their reading skills and that summer involvement with reading leads to better academic skills when children return to school in the fall.
 Make reading and learning a regular part of summer by joining others in the community for lots of good reads and special programs at your local public library.
 Check your local library for program offerings—including early learning, adult and family programs.

 Washington State's membership in the Collaborative Summer Library Program (CSLP) and distribution of manuals for all public and tribal libraries is paid for by the Washington State Library with funds from the Institute of Museum and Library Services.

 The summer reading program manual covers programming for early literacy, youth, teen and adult and is available on a USB drive or via online download.
 If you are interested in receiving these materials for next summer but aren’t sure how, please contact the Youth Services Consultant.
 To find out more about this year’s theme, visit the Collaborative Summer Library Program website.